 Exporting to Malaysia

-- After Singapore, Malaysia is the most developed country in the ASEAN region.
+- After Singapore, Malaysia is the most highly-developed country in the ASEAN region.

-- Significant increase in the middle class with major internal demand.
+- Significant increase in the middle class, with greater internal demand.

-- Possesses a large quantity of natural resources.
+- Has a great deal of natural resources

 - Solid financial system.

-- Qualified labour and professional positions below demand.
+- Supply of skilled labour and professional positions under level of demand.

 - Increasing production costs.

-- Productivity tending to decrease.
-A programme of reforms will be necessary for its growth.
+- Productivity tending to drop.
+A programme of reforms will be needed to make this grow.

-- Opportunities related to infrastructures, industrial supplies, chemical products, electronics sector and consumer products.
+- Opportunities involving infrastructures, industrial supplies, chemical products, electronics sector and consumer products.

 - Facilities to transfer and repatriate currencies, capital, profits, dividends, interest, loan repayments, royalties, etc.